isomerpages/moe-northshorepri/_departments/CCE/Education and Career Guidance.md

 **ECG Google Site**
 Parents and students can access information on PSLE matters, secondary schools and Full Subject-Based Banding (Full SBB) through our [NSPS ECG Google Site.](https://sites.google.com/moe.edu.sg/nsps-ecg/)  There are also resources for strengths and interests exploration.

+This is standard text, and this part is <small>smaller text</small>.